Davis Rules

 Davis Rules is an American sitcom broadcast on ABC in 1991 and on CBS in 1992.
 The series was produced by Carsey-Werner Productions.

 Synopsis

-The series stars Randy Quaid as Dwight Davis, a widowed elementary school principal who is raising his three sons (Robbie, Charlie, and Ben) with the help of his wacky father Gunny Davis (Jonathan Winters).
+The series stars Randy Quaid as Dwight Davis, a widowed elementary school principal outside of Seattle, Washington who is raising his three sons (Robbie, Charlie, and Ben) with the help of his wacky father Gunny Davis (Jonathan Winters).